 If you are interested in finding out how to get a massage certification, discover a path to provide pain relief, increase mobility, and share peacefulness and relaxation with patients.
 With our certificate in massage therapy program, you’ll be able to blend Eastern and Western massage modalities to provide the very best care.
 Discover your new career with us through our Chicago massage school.

-The purpose of the Massage Therapist/Asian Bodywork program is to prepare students for employment in massage therapy either in private practice, or a variety of healthcare or spa settings.
+The purpose of the Chicago Massage Therapy/Asian Bodywork program is to prepare students for employment in massage therapy either in private practice, or a variety of healthcare or spa settings.
 Emphasis is placed on Oriental medical theory and Chinese massage therapy.
 The program develops the students’ ability to understand the causes and symptoms of disease, enabling them to customize their massage therapy to the client’s condition.
 Students in the certificate program receive an introduction to the invaluable theories of Chinese medicine, and practice a variety of Asian bodywork therapies, including tui na, shiatsu, and Thai massage among others.

 Federal Consumer Disclosure Information About This Program

-Pacific College of Oriental Medicine's MSTOM programs are accredited by ACAOM.
-The college and all its programs are approved by the Illinois Board of Higher Education.
-All programs, with the exception of the DAOM, are accredited by ACCSC.
-For important information on program costs, completion and placement rates, median debt incurred, etc., please click here.
+Pacific College of Oriental Medicine is accredited by the WASC Senior College and University Commission (WSCUC).
+The college is authorized for operation by the Illinois Board of Higher Education (IBHE).
+The college’s MSTOM, MSAc (CH and NY), and DAOM (SD) programs are accredited by ACAOM.
+For important information on program costs, completion and placement rates, median debt incurred, etc., please see the program disclosure document.